muratk5n/thirdwave/en/README.md

 ---

 I saw the George Friedman 'rebuttal' to Kissinger.
 It's full of generalities..
 Countries that are... blah blah.. should not blah blah.

-GF is good on collecting useful base info but has a problem delivering the slam-dunk using them.
-That's why he goes off in wild tangents predicting the next 10 years, 100 years so forth.
-One prediction was a war between Asia Minor and Poland?
-How the hell will that happen (both NATO countries BTW)?
+GF is good on collecting useful base info but can't deliver the final analysis on current events all the time.

 ---